Current PhD students

-Currently, I’m interested in the following two projects, feel free to contact me if you are interested:
+Currently, I’m interested in the following two projects, please feel free to contact me:

 (My requirement for you is that you have to finish a Master’s degree with a high GPA, hard-working, and have good mathematical & programming skills.)